 Influencing an National Labour Relations Board election - This is the most manipulative and also as per the literature, a substantially effective reduce the probability of unionisation.
 There are many ways of influencing and suppressing the formation of a union.
 There are tactics deployed by the employer and management.

-• Internal Tactics - Change the beliefs, perception or actions of the employees.
+1. Internal Tactics for union avoidance - Change the beliefs, perception or actions of the employees.
 This can be achieved by persuasion, force or manipulation.
 These are short term tactics and create a mere illusion of avoidance.

-• External Tactics - External tactics are more permanent than the internal factors.
+2. External Tactics to union avoidance- External tactics are more permanent than the internal factors.
 They try to restrict pro-union influences from entering the workplace.
 All agitators are somehow eliminated.
 External tactics are at times illegal - bribes, rigging ballot boxes and manipulating the compensation.